 CSV files up to 128 MB can be uploaded into Re:infer by users directly in the browser.

-For real-time analytics and automation use-cases we recommend using the Trigger API, which allows you to iterate through verbatims in a dataset.
+For real-time analytics and automation use-cases we recommend using the Stream API, which allows you to iterate through verbatims in a dataset.
 If you are integrating Re:infer as one of the enrichment steps in a data pipeline, take a look at the Predict API routes which may also be suitable for your design.